|Copyright © 2007

 asked you because most of the guys in the wing told me you understood things like that--that you like to see us

-sorry he didn’t trust me, and I guess he was like all the other cops.
-With my head down I sauntered to my room.
+was sorry he didn’t trust me, and I guess he was like all the other cops.
+With my head down I sauntered to my

+room.
 Shortly Pete was at my cell door.
-He made sure no one was looking then slid a dozen new pencils and three new
+He made sure no one was looking then slid a dozen new pencils and three

-writing tablets under my door.
+new writing tablets under my door.
 I said, “Pete!, you’re the greatest!
-Just like all the guys say, you really try and help
+Just like all the guys say, you really try and

-convicts stay out of trouble.”
-I worked extra hard that next week winning Pete praise from the sergeant who formerly
+help convicts stay out of trouble.”
+I worked extra hard that next week winning Pete praise from the sergeant who

-cussed him out.
+formerly cussed him out.
 Pete was pleased and said, “Thank you, Terry.”
-He used my first name, a sign I was developing him
+He used my first name, a sign I was

-which he freely gave.
+advice, which he freely gave.
 And since he liked baseball, I liked baseball.
-He disliked hunting, so I disliked hunting.
-Now
+He disliked hunting, so I disliked

-you gotta be careful with this too.
-If you have too much in common, that’s not good, so you let him talk you into
+hunting.
+Now you gotta be careful with this too.
+If you have too much in common, that’s not good, so you let him

-believing as he does.
+talk you into believing as he does.
 For example, he asked me if I believed in God.
 I seemed hesitant and confuse.
-I let him
+I

-convince me there was a God.
-You gotta remember when developing a duck that you’re always the student and he’s
+let him convince me there was a God.
+You gotta remember when developing a duck that you’re always the

 One day a fight broke out in the wing and my duck tried to stop it.
 He wound up facing a couple of cons with knives